Eligibility

 2. Placement Screener

-If the answer to question #2 or #3 on the Home Language Survey is a language other than English, the student is given an English language placement screener within 10 days of attendance.
+If the answer to question #2 (the language your child first spoke or understood) or question #3 (the language your child uses most at home) on the Home Language Survey is a language other than English, the student is given an English language placement screener within 10 days of attendance.
 The screener assesses listening, speaking, reading and writing.

 3. Results of Placement Screener

-Students in grade K and 1, must achieve an overall score of 4.5 and a minimum of a 4 in each domain (reading, writing, speaking, and listening) to be determined ineligible for services.
+Students in grades K and 1 must achieve an overall score of 4.5 and a minimum of a 4 in each domain (reading, writing, speaking, and listening) to be determined ineligible for services.

 Students in grades 2-12 must achieve an overall score of 5 and a minimum of a 4 in each domain to be determined ineligible for services.